Last Updated on February 13, 2024 by Louise Carter

 - Fatigue and tiredness.

-With that said, some people are less prone to this than others, just as some people are more likely to feel nauseous in a moving vehicle.
-There are both psychological and physical components to this common phenomenon.
-So, everyone experiences it a little differently.
+Some people are less prone to these factors than others, just as some are likelier to feel nauseous in a moving vehicle.
+There are psychological and physical components.

 Why Do I Feel Sleepy On the Bus?

 There are two main reasons for feeling sleepy on a bus, train, or other form of transport:

 If you seldom fall asleep on buses but doze off quickly when you do, it’s likely due to sleep deprivation.
 The likelihood of falling asleep on public transport is affected by the following factors:

 Many studies have highlighted the importance of temperature for sleep and sleep quality.
 According to Frontiers in Neuroscience, warmth is often a gate or trigger for sleep.